 Lundgren’s first acting credit came in 1985.
 He had visited Grace Jones on the set of the James Bond movie, A View To A Kill.
 He was asked to try out for a small part as a henchman in the film.

-By 1989 Lundgren had found acting success in Hollywood.
-In 1989 he starred in the film, The Punisher.
-Kyokushin legend, Kenji Yamaki also appeared in the film.
+By 1989, Lundgren had found acting success in Hollywood.
+In 1989, he starred in the film The Punisher.
+Kyokushin legend, Kenji Yamaki, also appeared in the movie.

-Through the late 1980s and 1990s Lundgren’s profile as an action movie star grew.
+Throughout the late 1980s and 1990s, Lundgren’s profile as an action movie star continued to grow.
 He appeared in many blockbusters.
 He maintained his Karate training, with Brian Fitkin helping him prepare for many of these roles.

 In Marbella Lundgren frequently trained at the dojo of Gustavo Adolfo Reque Cereijo, when time permitted.
 He also worked with the Spanish Kyokushin Federation.

-In 1996 Lundgren was selected by the United States Olympic Committee to serve as the Team Leader of the 1996 US Olympic pentathlon team.
+In 1996, Lundgren was selected by the United States Olympic Committee to serve as the Team Leader of the 1996 US Olympic pentathlon team.
 He had starred in the film Pentathlon, and this had convinced the committee of his suitability.
-His duties included providing administrative duties for the US team.
+His duties included providing administrative support for the US team.

-In 2004, Lundgren made his debut as a movie director in the film, The Defender, in which he also starred.
+In 2004, Lundgren made his directorial debut in the film The Defender, in which he also starred.

 It was reported in May 2009 that three masked burglars had broken into Lundgren’s home while he was away.
 They had tied up and threatened his wife.
 However, they fled when they saw a family photo and realised who they were burgling.

-Lundgren and Fitkin were invited to give a demonstration at the 2011 World Championships.
+Lundgren and Fitkin were invited to give a demonstration at the 2011 World Shinkyokushin Karate Championships in Tokyo.

 On 3 July 2019, the 11th Annual Fighters Only World MMA Awards was held at Palms Casino Resort in Las Vegas.
 Lundgren was the guest host of the event.

-In 2020 the 2nd edition of “The Budo Karate of Mas Oyama” was published.
-The book was written by Cameron Quinn.
+In 2020, the 2nd edition of “The Budo Karate of Mas Oyama” was published.
+Cameron Quinn wrote the book.
 Lundgren wrote the forward for the book.

 Lundgren was promoted to 4th Dan by Brian Fitkin in 2020.